yguitton/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
-> > Quast allows us to compare Flye assembly to the reference genome:
+> > Quast allows us to compare the generated assembly to the reference genome:
 > > 1.
-Genome fraction (90.192 %) is the percentage of aligned bases in the reference genome.
+TO DO Genome fraction (90.192 %) is the percentage of aligned bases in the reference genome.
 > > 2.
-Duplication ratio (1.094) is the total number of aligned bases in the assembly divided by the total number of aligned bases in the reference genome.
+TO DO Duplication ratio (1.094) is the total number of aligned bases in the assembly divided by the total number of aligned bases in the reference genome.
 > > 3.
-Largest alignment (698452) is the length of the largest continuous alignment in the assembly.
+TO DO Largest alignment (698452) is the length of the largest continuous alignment in the assembly.
 > > 4.
-Total aligned length (45.2 Mb) is the total number of aligned bases in the assembly.
+TO DO Total aligned length (45.2 Mb) is the total number of aligned bases in the assembly.
 > >
 > > Quast also generates some plots:
 > > 1.
 Cumulative length plot shows the growth of contig lengths.
 On the x-axis, contigs are ordered from the largest to smallest.
 The y-axis gives the size of the x largest contigs in the assembly.